 You don't have to wait!
-Read the first 5 chapters of The Long Walk Home right now.
+Read the first 5 chapters of A New Life right now.
 If you like what you read, make sure to grab your copy here!

 Some say that whenever it snows in Charleston, God is giving a miracle to His most favorite of places.
 I tried to remember that as the cold reaching fingers of the wind poked and prodded my cheeks, nose, and everything else not already covered up by my scratchy winter getup.